iCliniq Logo

 Welcome to icliniq.com.

-Please say whether you have abdominal pain, do you strain to pass stools, have a problem of anal fissure, or feeling pain after passing stools during constipation.
+Please say whether you have abdominal pain, strain to pass stools, have a problem with anal fissure, or feel pain after passing stools during constipation.
 It can be a simple anal fissure.
-Please say whether your physician did a digital rectal examination or inserted his finger into the anal canal for diagnosing pain and blood.
+Please let me know if your physician did a digital rectal examination or inserted a finger into the anal canal to diagnose pain and blood.

 Patient's Query

-I do not have abdominal pain and I do not strain while passing stools.
-I felt a fissure like pain.
-I have not done a rectal examination and I did only phone consultation.
-I did a stool tests before the appearance of these symptoms a couple of months ago.
-I am worried about my bowel movements and why do I have a change?
-It becomes better within a week and comes back again.
+I do not have abdominal pain, and I do not strain while passing stools.
+I felt a fissure-like pain.
+I did not perform a rectal examination; I only conducted a phone consultation.
+I had a stool test a couple of months ago, before these symptoms appeared.
+I am worried about my bowel movements, and why do I have a change?
+It improves within a week and comes back.
 What to do?

 Answered by Dr. Ajeet Kumar